bcgov/ckan-ui/pages/dps_bcdc_content.md

 **Geograhic Extent**:
 + **North/South/East/West** these are autopopulated with the bounding box of the province.

-1. Click **Save** when done
+Cick **Save** when done

-Additional resources can be added by repeating the process above or adding other resource types.
++ itional resources can be added by repeating the process above or adding other resource types.

 ------------------------------